Alter Channel

 Alter Channel, better known as Alter, was a private TV channel in Greece.
-It launched in 1990 and was owned by Eleftheri Tileorasi S.A. and was headed by Andreas Kouris.
+It was launched in 1990 and owned by Eleftheri Tileorasi S.A. and was headed by Andreas Kouris.
 Alter's programming mainly consisted of news, current affairs shows and entertaining programs.

-Alter featured news anchor Nikos Hadjinikolaou, morning show host Giorgos Aftias, and investigative reporter Makis Triantafyllopoulos.
+Alter featured news anchor Nikos Chatzinikolaou, morning show host Giorgos Aftias, and investigative reporter Makis Triantafyllopoulos.
 Additionally, Alter also aired the award-winning program Fos Sto Tounel, which tracked down missing individuals and solved various crimes.
 The show also featured a lineup of children's programming that aired daily.
 In early December 2011, Alter stopped broadcasting due to financial difficulties.